 Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
-Regulatory authorities may determine that AT-GAA is not effective or only moderately effective, have effect in only a limited population, or have undesirable or unintended side effects, toxicities, safety profiles or other characteristics that preclude us from obtaining marketing approval or that prevent or limit commercial use.
-If AT-GAA fails to receive marketing approval, is significantly delayed in receiving marketing approval or if the approved labeling is not as expected, AT-GAA may fail to receive market acceptance, receive reimbursement or be able to generate material revenue, any of which could substantially harm our future business.
+In September 2021, the FDA accepted our AT-GAA BLA and NDA for review.
+Regulatory authorities, including FDA, may determine that AT-GAA is not effective or only moderately effective, have effect in only a limited population, or have undesirable or unintended side effects, toxicities, safety profiles or other characteristics that preclude us from obtaining marketing approval or that prevent or limit commercial use.
+In October 2022, FDA informed us that it has deferred action on the AT-GAA BLA, pending inspection of the proposed manufacturing site in China.
+The inspection has been delayed due to restrictions related to the COVID-19 pandemic and is now scheduled.
+This timing is subject to change and is dependent on a number of factors, including the evolving situation on the ground in China and the outcome of an inspection.
+There can be no assurance that an inspection will take place when scheduled or that an inspection will be successful if and when completed all of which may impact timing or probability of any approvals.
+If AT-GAA fails to receive marketing approval, is significantly delayed in receiving marketing approval or if the approved labeling is not as expected, AT-GAA may fail to receive market acceptance, receive reimbursement or be able to generate material revenue, any of which could substantially harm our future business and impact our ability to meet our financial guidance.